-Contemporary Art Gallery Online announces a call for artists for Water / Seascape.
+[Sponsored Listing] Contemporary Art Gallery Online (CAGO) announces a call for artists to participate in the All Water / Seascape art competition and exhibition.
 Entries welcome from 2D and 3D artists regardless of their experience or education in the art field.
-A group exhibition of all entrants will be held online from August 11th, 2020 to September 7th, 2020.
+Submit your best representational and non-representational art.
+This competition will be judged on three categories: painting / drawing, photography / digital, and mixed media / 3D art.
+An exhibition of all entrants will be held online from August 11th to September 7th, 2021.

-Water / Seascape Entry Fee: $15 for up to three images and $25 for up to five images.
+All Water / Seascape Entry Fee: $15 for up to three images, $25 for up to five images and $35 for up to eight.
 Funds in US Dollars.

-Awards will be given for the top 5 to 8 works selected.
-Winners will be announced on August 24, 2020.
-Prizes include memberships to Contemporary Art Gallery Online, extensive marketing, Winner’s Certificates, inclusion in the annual Anthology Publication, and event collateral.
+Results posted: August 23rd, 2021.
+Prizes include memberships to Contemporary Art Gallery Online, extensive marketing, winner’s certificates, inclusion in the annual anthology publication, and event collateral.

 About Contemporary Art Gallery Online

 Contemporary Art Gallery Online is a collector’s number 1 source for all original contemporary art.
 CAGOnline is proud to showcase Tomorrow’s Art Giants, Today.
 CAGOnline created CAGO Media to showcase talented artists.
 CAGO Media has two purposes.
 First is to share art business ideas, and second to introduce artists to the buying public.
 CAGO Media accomplishes both of these initiatives by producing radio and TV show programming.
 The Business of Art Show airs bi-monthly in 15-to-20-minute episodes.
 Hosted by Sharon Belle Hawkshawe, each episode discusses everything pertaining to the Business of Art.
 The What is Art Show is a monthly 30-minute episode with hosts Michael Harris (art collector) and Sharon Hawkshawe (acclaimed artist), who discuss current art movements and art shows.